Generic Name: oxycodone hydrochloride

-The potential effects of oxycodone on male and female fertility have not been evaluated.
+Studies in animals to evaluate the potential impact of oxycodone on fertility have not been conducted.

 How Supplied/Storage and Handling

-Oxycodone hydrochloride capsule 5 mg is a hard gelatin white capsule imprinted with "0145" on the cap or body in black ink available in one strength as follows:
+Oxycodone hydrochloride capsules 5 mg are hard gelatin white capsules imprinted with "0145" on the cap or body in black ink available in one strength as follows: